1998/1998 Archive

 and replaced by new methods of funding."

 UNISON has consistently campaigned against PFI.
-The union is currently
+The union is

-for public services under a Scottish Parliament.
-As part of this
+out its agenda for public services under a Scottish Parliament.

-campaign the union will be releasing a policy paper in the New Year
+As part of this campaign the union will be releasing a policy

-calling for public services to be owned and run by democratically
+paper in the New Year calling for public services to be owned

-accountable bodies rather than private consortia or contractors
+and run by democratically accountable bodies rather than private

-under PFI.
+consortia or contractors under PFI.

 Matt Smith says that the appointment of Alan Milburn in particular,